 The Soldier’s Memorial Chapel is located at Fort Carson in Colorado Springs, Colorado.
-Fort Carson is the home to the 4th Infantry Division which is currently celebrating their 100th anniversary.
-The 4th Infantry Division is one of the divisions that fought in WWII on D-Day and has a very proud history.
+Fort Carson is home to the 4th Infantry Division, which recently celebrated its 100th anniversary.
+The 4th Infantry Division is one of the divisions that fought in WWII on D-Day, and it has a very proud history.

 The beautifully designed stained glass windows were created for the chapel in 1967.
-Several years later, plexiglass was installed on the exterior of the windows to aid in damage prevention.
+Several years later, Plexiglas was installed on the exterior of the windows to aid in damage prevention.
 In 2018, the chapel experienced a severe hailstorm that caused significant damage to its stained glass windows.
-The large hail actually bent the plexiglass inwards, cracking the stained glass panels it was meant to protect.
-About 27 pieces of handpainted glass were either smashed or cracked during this storm.
+The large hail actually bent the Plexiglas inward, cracking the stained glass panels it was meant to protect.
+About 27 pieces of hand-painted glass were either smashed or cracked during this storm.

-Many of our soldiers’ funerals are held at the Soldier’s Memorial Chapel, making it imperative to the chaplain to pay proper respect to our fallen comrades.
-After their beautiful stained glass windows experienced such extensive hail damage, they contacted Church Stained Glass Restoration to bring their windows back to perfect condition.
+Many of our soldiers’ funerals are held at the Soldier’s Memorial Chapel, making it imperative to the chaplain to pay proper respect to our fallen heroes.
+After their beautiful stained glass windows experienced such extensive hail damage, they contacted our company to bring their windows back to perfect condition.

-For this restoration project, we were able to only remove the broken glass pieces on-site without taking out the entire windows.
-The glass that the original painted glass was completed on had a variety of different colors.
-Our initial color-matching efforts were pretty close but didn’t offer a perfect match.
-Therefore, we had our artists experiment with various coatings on top of the glass in order to achieve a 100% perfect color match.
+For this restoration project, we were able to remove only the broken glass pieces onsite without taking out the entire window.
+The glass that the original painting was completed on had a variety of different colors.
+Our initial color-matching efforts were pretty close, but they didn’t offer a perfect match.
+As a result, we had our artists experiment with various coatings on top of the glass in order to achieve a 100% perfect color match.
 Custom color creation is often required to achieve proper restoration.

 When repairing these painted glass windows, conservation of the original artwork was our first priority.
-While most pieces were smashed beyond repair, there were a few important pieces that we were able to cut out only the damaged parts.
+While most pieces were smashed beyond repair, there were a few important pieces where we were able to save some of the original glass.
 Rather than replacing the entire painted glass segment, we were able to add lead lines and only replace the cracked parts.
 We succeeded in keeping significant parts of the original painted glass intact.

 History is always better served by preserving as much of the original art as possible.
 We’re honored to have completed our mission of properly conserving history and paying proper respect to this significant community chapel.
 It was a great honor to work on this project.
 We’re humbled to have been in the position to give something back to those who have given so much for their country.